manoharrshetty/employee/readme.md

 1. com/emp/config/WebSecurityConfig.java

 # BCrypt hashing algorithm
-For our employee SpringBoot REST application we use the widely recommended BCrypt hashing algorithm (one way encryption).
+For our employee SpringBoot REST application I have used the widely recommended BCrypt hashing algorithm (one way encryption).
 It is a widely used password hashing function designed for secure storage.
 It is particularly favored for its ability to include a salt, its computational cost factor, and its resistance to